trioderegion/warpgate/README.md

 	- `duplcates` {Number} will spawn multiple tokens from a single placement.
 See also `collision`.
 Default `1`.
 	- `collision` {Boolean} controls whether the placement of a token collides with any other token or wall and finds a nearby unobstructed point (via a radial search) to place the token.
 If `duplicates` is greater than 1, default is `true`; otherwise `false`.

+### `async warpgate.spawnAt(location, tokenData, updates, callbacks, options)`
+An alternate, more module friendly spawning function.
+Will create a token from the provided token data and updates at the designated location.
+* location {Object} of the form {x: Number, y: Number} designating the token's _center point_
+* tokenData {TokenData} the base token data from which to spawn a new token and apply updates to it.
+* updates, callsbacks, options: See `warpgate.spawn`.

 ### `async warpgate.wait(timeMs)`
 Helper function.
 Waits for a specified amount of time in milliseconds (be sure to await!).
 Useful for timings with animations in the pre/post callbacks.